Canon 200D vs Fujifilm X-T10

 |Nikon D3400« »||Y||mono||mono||-||-||mini||2.0||Y||-||Y||Nikon D3400|

-The 200D is a recent model that features in the current product line-up of Canon.
-In contrast, the X-T10 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X-T10 was succeeded by the Fujifilm X-T20.
-Further information on the two cameras, as well as related accessories, can be found on the Canon and Fujifilm websites.
+Both the 200D and the X-T10 have been discontinued, but can regularly be found used on eBay.
+The X-T10 was replaced by the Fujifilm X-T20, while the 200D was followed by the Canon 250D.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 200D vs Fujifilm X-T10

 So how do things add up?
 Is there a clear favorite between the Canon 200D and the Fujifilm X-T10?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 200D: